How to Create a Local Administrator User Account in Windows 11

 Changing the Account Type to Administrator

-Once this is complete and you click the Next button, you will see your new account listed with your other accounts.
+Once this is complete and you click the Next button, you will be taken back to the main settings page.
+You will see your new account listed with your other accounts.
+By default, this new offline account will be configured as a standard user.

 Windows 11 Other Users setting